Weibo Cai is Lighting Up Personalized and Precision Medicine

 Multimodal imaging, an approach where two or more different imaging units are included in a single targeted imaging agent, is of particular interest to Cai, who has developed numerous MRI/PET, PET/optical, and PET/photoacoustic imaging agents.
 The combination of multiple imaging techniques allows for much better resolution and characterization of the specific target.

 “There is a need for multimodal imaging contrast agents, which is something we put a lot of effort towards,” Cai said.
 “If you use them properly, different imaging techniques can be complementary.
 In some cases, they can also be synergistic, where one plus one can be much more than two.
 There are also multiple modality imaging techniques where there can be three or four agents, depending on the application.”

 In addition to pairing multiple imaging agents with the same targeting component, therapeutic agents can also be installed.
 This approach, called “theranostics”, allows specific tumor growths to be visualized and treated with the same agent.
 Most recently, Cai reported the use of a single targeted agent that contained both an antibody-bound PET tracer and beta emitter for the detection and treatment of mouse models of breast cancer.

 “Chemotherapy is non-specific and only targets fast growing cells.
 That’s why you see a lot of side effects, such as hair falling out,” Cai said.
-“Targeted imaging agents that are labelled with a radioisotope for diagnosis or for monitoring treatment can also be labelled with a therapeutic isotope for potential targeted therapy.”
+“Targeted imaging agents that are labeled with a radioisotope for diagnosis or for monitoring treatment can also be labeled with a therapeutic isotope for potential targeted therapy.”